 Current Community Energy Co-ops include:

-Councils are led by Steering Committees elected by the members in any self-defined region.
+CEC's are led by Steering Committees elected by the members in any self-defined region.
 Steering Committees function as sub-committees of the Board of Directors.
-Local Organizing Councils can be formed by any group of 20 Co-op Power members who are committed to the mission and who agree to carry out the responsibilities of a Council:
+Community Organizing Co-ops can be formed by any group of 20 Co-op Power members who are committed to the mission and who agree to carry out the responsibilities of a CEC:

 - Outreach and Membership Development